MicrosoftDocs/azure-stack-docs/azure-stack/operator/relnotearchive/known-issues-2002.md

 - Applicable: This issue applies to all supported releases.
 - Cause: Creating VMs in an availability set of 3 fault domains and creating a virtual machine scale set instance fails with a **FabricVmPlacementErrorUnsupportedFaultDomainSize** error during the update process on a 4-node Azure Stack Hub environment.
-- Remediation: You can create single VMs in an availability set with 2 fault domains successfully.
+- Remediation: You can create single VMs in an availability set with two fault domains successfully.
 However, scale set instance creation is still not available during the update process on a 4-node Azure Stack Hub deployment.

 ### SQL VM

 #### Storage account creating failure when configuring Auto Backup

 - Applicable: This issue applies to 2002.
-- Cause: When configuring the automated backup of SQL VMs with a new storage account, it fails with the error **Deployment template validation failed.
+- Cause: When you configure the automated backup of SQL VMs with a new storage account, it fails with the error **Deployment template validation failed.
 The template parameter for 'SqlAutobackupStorageAccountKind' is not found.**
 - Remediation: Apply the latest 2002 hotfix.

 #### Auto backup cannot be configured with TLS 1.2 enabled

 - Applicable: This issue applies to new installations of 2002 and later, or any previous release with TLS 1.2 enabled.
-- Cause: When configuring the automated backup of SQL VMs with an existing storage account, it fails with the error **SQL Server IaaS Agent: The underlying connection was closed: An unexpected error occurred on a send.**
+- Cause: When you configure the automated backup of SQL VMs with an existing storage account, it fails with the error **SQL Server IaaS Agent: The underlying connection was closed: An unexpected error occurred on a send.**
 - Occurrence: Common

 ## Storage